anivesh555/anivesh555/README.md

 💬 Ask me about Machine Leaning ,DSA or Development

-📫 How to reach me: Anivesh_linkedin
+📫 How to reach me: [Anivesh_LinkedIn](https://www.linkedin.com/in/anivesh-bhadauriya-57b003169/)

 ⚡ Fun fact: I'm ready to learn anything